This chapter covers the following topics:

 By default, SharePoint backup service is turned off.
 To enable SharePoint backup, click Configure Backup on the dashboard, then turn on SharePoint backup services.

 To create the initial backup, click Save.
 The backup task is created and will be scheduled automatically.
 You can monitor the backup task processing using the Task Manager.
 Once the initial backup is completed, you can view backed up contents.
 Consider that storage limit for trial SharePoint/Teams/SharedDrives license is limited by 100 GB.
 You should purchase a commercial license to use more storage space.
-If enabled, SharePoint backup is performed automatically up to 2 times a day.
+If enabled, SharePoint backup is performed automatically up to 3 times per day.

 Back up SharePoint Document Libraries

 To configure the backup settings for SharePoint document libraries, team files, or to run an backup, select SharePoint in the horizontal menu bar.
-By default, SharePoint backup runs automatically up to two times a day.
+By default, SharePoint backup runs automatically up to three times per day.
 To initiate the backup for all or for selected documents or files, select all or specific items to backup, then click Backup now.
 You will be notified about the backup job creating event.

 Use search to quickly find required documents or team files to backup.
 Type search expression and click search icon to proceed.